-Tyler Watkins catalogues artifacts during an
+Tyler Watkins catalogs artifacts during an internship in Yellowstone National Park.

 The Department of History and Philosophy offers a variety of internship opportunities for both undergraduate and graduate students.
 Internships are designed to help students gain career skills within their field while also contributing to the greater Gallatin community.
 Many of the internships listed below may be completed by students for credit towards graduation.